Stanley letter: Results

 In line with the letter's suggestions, a Board of Commission of National Education was established which disbursed funds for school building and the hiring of teachers and inspectors and which provided grants for schools.
 The Board tried to mix Catholic and Protestant students by favouring applications for 'mixed' schools.
 However, in the years after the 1830s, different religious denominations begin to apply separately for control of schools.
-Even in 2010 approximately 1 percent of Irish schools (34 out of 3,279) are not under the control of a religious organization, with the remaining 99 percent under religious control.

 The new policy was credited for spreading literacy, especially to the poor communities.
 By 1831, the national schools based on Stanley's model has enrolled more than 100,000 children, a figure that increased to almost 1 million within 40 years.
 Teacher training was also enhanced.
 For example, the paid monitors, the lowest grade teachers, were evaluated annually using the instructional materials used in schools.

 Current status

 The Stanley letter remains today the legal basis for all national schools in the Republic of Ireland, the predominant form of primary education in the country.